Hizqeelrz/Simple-CMS/README.md

 # Simple-CMS
-Thsi is Simple Content Manager System App.
+This is Simple Content Manager System App.